metamath/lamp-guide/docs/index.md

 icon <img width="16" height="16" src="save.svg" alt="save"> (save)
 to save the modified statement.

-We now have a new statement, showing value of a tangent is still valid given the antecedent of our goal:
+We now have a new proven statement, showing value of a tangent is still valid given the antecedent of our goal:

 ~~~~metamath